TosbackCgusBridge-Bot/CGUs-versions/Pwc/Privacy Policy.md

 PwC websites do not collect or compile personally identifying information for dissemination or sale to outside parties for consumer marketing purposes, or host mailings on behalf of third parties.

+Personal data collected by PwC may be transferred or disclosed to third party service providers (and their subcontractors and subsidiaries) who process information on PwC’s behalf.
+These service providers, subcontractors and subsidiaries include providers of information technology, identity management, website hosting and management, data analysis, data back-up, security and storage services.
+They may be located outside the country where a visitor is located.
+As a result, a visitor’s information may be transferred outside the country where they’re located.

 Third party links

 There are several places throughout pwcglobal.com and pwc.com that may link to other websites that do not operate under pwcglobal.com and pwc.com's privacy practices.
-When you link to otherwebsites, PwC's privacy practices no longer apply.
+When you follow links to other websites, PwC's privacy practices no longer apply.
 We encourage visitors to review each site's privacy policy before disclosing any personally identifiable information.

 Data retention